Lab member: Mesi Fischer, Billie Goolsby, and Jenni Serrano Rojas

 Evolution of Sociality and Aggression

-Lab members: Jordan McKinney and Neil Khosla
+Lab members: Neil Khosla

 What is the neural basis of sociality and aggression?
 Poison frog tadpoles vary in their level of sociality, or whether individuals can tolerate being in a social group or display fierce aggression.
 Some species are group-transported into large pools of water with their siblings and are very sociable.
 Others tadpole species live in extremely small pools and are fiercely aggressive in defense of their territory.
 We are exploring the environmental factors that led to species differences in tadpole sociality from an evolutionary neuroscience perspective.